2004 Chicago Cubs season

 The 2004 Chicago Cubs season was the 133rd season of the Chicago Cubs franchise, the 129th in the National League and the 89th at Wrigley Field.
 The Cubs attempted to make a push for the National League pennant after their shocking end to 2003.
-The Cubs finished 89-73, good for 3rd in the NL Central.
+The Cubs finished 89–73 (an improvement from their 2003 record), good for third in the National League Central.
 Despite the strong record, the Cubs faltered down the stretch and did not make the playoffs.
 The season is largely viewed as one of the most disappointing seasons in franchise history.